Poffer: Wearing the poffer

 First, a black cap was worn to smooth the form and strengthen the shape of the head.
 This hat was worn at home when the woman was around an open fire.
 Next, a lace, tulle or gauze hat was worn.
 Then, the poffer was worn as an over-bonnet, either pinned to the hat at the front and or tied beneath the chin.
 To keep the soft fabric of the poffer in shape, starch with borax and white wax was used.
 The hat and poffer were detached for cleaning and washed in soft soap and then laid, still wet, on the grass to be bleached by the sun.
 Starch was used to keep the fabric from yellowing.

 Occasion

 Poffers for babies and young children were not made.
+Until a girl was 10 years of age she'd wear a tight woolen cap.
 Even so, a baby or young girl's bonnet could be decorated with gauze flowers and had ribbons for securing.

 Unmarried women did not wear a poffer.
 However, they did wear a black bonnet called a capotehoedje or kaphoedje.
-These were headdresses of a single black piece of fabric, adorned with four black ribbons and black artificial flowers.
-They were worn after a girl's first holy communion at about the age of twelve.
+These were headdresses of a single black piece of fabric, adorned with two or four black ribbons and black artificial flowers.
+In Veghel they were known to also have little black glass bells that would ring if they walked.
+These black bonnets were worn after a girl's first holy communion at about the age of twelve.